 My Aspergian son also loves fantasy, mainly in the form of manga and anime.

-For those of you who are struggling to read, or have loved ones who are, there is hope.
-And so you know: All books are good.
+All books are good.
 As long as you read them and enjoy them, they are good.